helkey/url-shorten/README.md

 ### Bastion Host
 The architecture used here has a public-facing load-balancer, which forwards traffic to compute instances for serving shortened or expanded URLs.
-Network security can significantly improved by providing a single network entry point, known as a bastion host, for network control and monitoring.
+Network security can be improved significantly by providing a single network entry point, known as a bastion host, for network control and monitoring.
 Users can log in to the network using an SSH agent configured with agent forwarding from the client computer to avoid having to
   [store the private key on the bastion computer](https://aws.amazon.com/blogs/security/securely-connect-to-linux-instances-running-in-a-private-amazon-vpc/)